-In recent years, Shabbat elevators have become popular all over Israel, and in a good deal of the Jewish world in the wake of modern construction of high-rise buildings, which is becoming the norm in many observant Jewish communities.
-The need for a Shabbat elevator has become a necessity especially for the elderly or infirm, and Orthodox families living with young children on upper floors of high buildings.
+Since the early 2000’s, Shabbat elevators have become popular across the Jewish world in the wake of modern, high-rise construction, a norm in many observant communities.
+The need for a Shabbat elevator is now a necessity especially for the elderly or infirm, and Orthodox families living with young children on upper floors of high buildings.
 In Israel, Shabbat elevators are generally found in hotels, hospitals and other health institutions, apartment buildings, and even in some synagogues.
 Read on to learn who decides on the installation and operation of a Shabbat elevator in Israel, who pays the costs, and what happens when there is a dispute.

-With the operation of a Shabbat control mode, an elevator will stop automatically on a certain floor and its doors will open, hence allowing users to step in and out without having to press any buttons.
-Otherwise it would be prohibited to use an elevator on Shabbat because pressing the button to operate the elevator closes a circuit, which violates the prohibition of building on Shabbat, which is considered a form of labor.
+With the operation of a Shabbat control mode, an elevator can be programmed to stop and open its doors automatically on certain floors, hence allowing users to step in and out without having to press any buttons.
+Otherwise it would be prohibited to use an elevator on Shabbat because pressing the button to operate the elevator closes a circuit, which violates the prohibition of building on Shabbat, considered a form of labor.

 There are several ways the Shabbat elevator can be operated going up and down.
 For example, either by stopping at every floor on the way up and then coming straight down to the bottom without making any stops, or by rising to the top floor and stopping on pre-selected floors while going down.
 Generally, Shabbat elevators are set to automatically stop on every floor for 20 to 30 seconds on ascent and descent.